mapeditor/tiled/docs/manual/python.rst

     However, currently Linux builds are done on Ubuntu 20.04 against Python 3.8, and you'd need to install the same version somehow.

-    The Python plugin is currently not available for macOS releases.
+    The Python plugin is not available for macOS releases, nor in the Ubuntu snap.

 Example Export Plugin
 ---------------------